Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 "We were pregnant with our third child.
 We were expecting a little boy and blissfully ignorant that everything was fine."

 Until the ultrasound showed major heart defects that would require a series of high-risk surgeries beginning immediately after birth — and eventual heart, liver and kidney transplants.
 The Silvermans say they consulted teams of doctors at two different hospitals.
-Karen says all the diagrams and studies made the decision clear.
+Karen Silverman says all the diagrams and studies made the decision clear.

 "It just felt so obviously right to me of what the kind, compassionate, loving thing to do for him was," she says, "to not have him go through this very short life full of suffering with no real joy or happiness."